Skip to content

 Once the mapping is complete, the data can be imported into Clarity Human Services.
 Click IMPORT to start the import.

 The number of processed records is displayed during the import.
-Click CANCEL to abort the import at any time.
+Click CANCEL to stop the import at any time.

 When the import completes, the import will display as Imported.